 The Report was revised based on the recent results of ITU-R studies on SDR and CRS.
 The recent ITU-R study gives clear definitions to SDR and CRS.
 The contents on cognitive radio system (CRS) and its related technologies were removed from this report since the topics on CRS are elaborated and well-described in Report ITU-R M.2225.
 The term “IMT-2000 and systems beyond IMT-2000” was changed to general terminology of “IMT systems”, taking into account the progress of the ITU-R study on IMT-2000 and IMT-Advanced.
 The SDR application to amateur and amateur satellite systems was also updated according to the recent advance of the related technologies.

+Table of contents